 Chevy SSR: Front Wheel Bearing Replacement

 My Chevy SSR has had a rather hard life.
-Unfortunately, while we had planned to do a full refresh over a year ago, it’s been difficult to get a consistent rhythm going.
+We had planned to do a full refresh but it’s been difficult to get a consistent rhythm going.
 Nevertheless, a lot has been done over the past 18-months and we will start chronicling the transformation.
 To start things off we installed new rubber bushings, shocks and tubular upper a-arms in the front.
 The front still made a good deal of noise though, and the constant thrumming and vibration coming from the steering wheel pointed at shot wheel bearings.
-This is not an overly difficult repair, but you do need to generate a big deal of torque.
+This is not an overly difficult repair, but you do need to generate a lot of torque.
 Follow along as we get this done.